-Priority rating for recommendations Priority rating for recommendations Priority one: issues that are fundamental and material to your system of internal control.
+Priority rating for recommendations

+Priority one: issues that are fundamental and material to your system of internal control.
 We believe that these issues might mean that you do not meet a system objective or reduce (mitigate) a risk.

 Priority two: issues that have an important effect on internal controls but do not need immediate action.
-You may still meet a system objective in full or in part or reduce (mitigate) a risk.
+You may still meet a system objective in full or in part or reduce (mitigate) a risk adequately but the weakness remains in the system.

 Priority three: issues that would, if corrected, improve the internal control in general but are not vital to the overall system.
 These are generally issues of best practice that we feel would benefit you if you introduced them.

-No. Risk Issue and recommendat ion Management response / responsible officer / due date 1 2 Issue and recommendation Substantiating valuation arrangements KPMG identified difficulty in substantiating fixed asset revaluations contained within the financial statements, and evidencing judgmental decisions made the Council in the valuation process.
-Such difficulties included tracking the fixed asset register to valuation reports, following up discrepancies between the valuation reports and asset values in the financial statements, and evidencing a robust impairment review had been appropriately carried out for those assets not revalued as at 31 March 2015.
-Recommended that all revaluations are clearly mapped back to the instructions to the valuers, and to the valuation reports provided by the Council's valuer.
+No. Risk Issue and recommendation Action taken 1 2 Substantiating valuation arrangements KPMG identified difficulty in substantiating fixed asset revaluations contained within the financial statements, and evidencing judgmental decisions made the Council in the valuation process.
+Such difficulties included tracking the fixed asset register to valuation reports, following up discrepancies between the valuation reports and asset values in the financial statements, and evidencing a robust impairment review had been appropriately carried out for those The process of mapping current year asset revaluations back to the instructions to the valuers, and the valuation reports provided by the Council's valuer was improved.
+Assets were revalued at the balance sheet date, and an appropriate impairment exercise was carried out for all assets that were not revalued.
+In response to the recommendation in the prior year, assets not revalued as at 31 March 2015. and the migration from the SAP Real Estate module to the SE7 Property Asset Management System It is recommended that all revaluations are clearly mapped back to the instructions to the valuers, and to the valuation reports provided (Atrium), management performed a full review of the fixed asset register.
+This exercise was undertaken in 2015/16 and sought to analyse and correct any discrepancies between the March 2015 volvetion. by the Council's valuer.
 Where assets are recorded in the financial statements at a value different to the valuation provided by the Council's valuer, the explanation for why this is needs to be adequately documented to support this.
-In addition, the Council must ensure that where an asset has not been valued at the balance sheet date, that an appropriate impairment exercise is carried out to ensure that there is not a material difference between the carrying value and the fair value of the asset.
-Agreed Future asset revaluations will be mapped back to the instructions to the valuers, and the valuation reports provided by the Council's valuer.
-In addition, the Council will ensure an appropriate impairment exercise is carried out where an asset has not been valued at the balance sheet date, to ensure there is no material difference between the carrying value and the fair value of the asset.
-Responsible Officer Head of Accounts and Pensions Due date November 2015
+In addition, the Council must ensure that where an asset has not been valued at the balance sheet date, that an appropriate impairment exercise is carried out to ensure that there is not a material difference between the carrying value and discrepancies between the March 2015 valuation report and the fixed asset register.
+As a result of this exercise, management identified duplicate asset components or components that should no longer be recognised, totalling £8.7m.
+These have been included in disposals in the year and we concur with this accounting treatment. the fair value of the asset.
+Further action required None.

-Appendices Appendix 2: Audit differences
+Appendix 3: Audit differences

-This appendix sets out the audit differences.
+This appendix sets out the significant audit differences identified during the audit for the year ended 31 March 2016.